netiq-ps/netiq-idm-rest-curl-jq/README.md

 In the OAuth terminology curl (and bash) are a [*client*](https://tools.ietf.org/html/rfc6749#section-2).
 We assume you are running on a secure server or workstation with restricted access to the client credentials.
 Thus we have a *confidential* client.

-The easiest way to register a new OAuth client with OSP (our Authorization Server) is to edit the `ism-configuration.properties` file by hand and add the following three properties:
+The easiest way to register a new OAuth client with OSP (our Authorization Server) is to edit the `ism-configuration.properties` file by hand and add the following properties:

 ```properties
 com.example.playground.clientID = playground